Around Tax Day, criminals are in full force to try and get your hard earned money, especially those stimulus checks.

 - Ultraviolet overprinting: Only under black light can you see this.
 Four lines repeating the words “FISCAL SERVICE” will be bracketed by the Bureau of the Fiscal Service seal on the left and the U.S. seal — an eagle — on the right.

-How to report and block these scams
+How to Report and block Stimulus Check Scams

 - Report impersonation scams to the Treasury Inspector General for Tax Administration. on the “IRS Impersonation Scam Reporting” webpage.